uv-genai/image-generation/README.md

 This project contains a list of image generation and image editing `stable-diffusion.cpp` scripts.

-The directory structure is outlined below:
+The directory structure is outlined below, the `models` directory is not included in this repository:

 ```
 .